rshipp/ahk-syslog-app/README.md

 SyslogApp.ahk is distributed under the terms of the [BSD New](http://opensource.org/licenses/BSD-3-Clause) license.

+This script has only been tested to work with AutoHotkey_L x64 Unicode.

 ## DBA
 The files in the Lib\ directory are part of IsNull's DBA framework, and are distrubuted under the terms of the GNU General Public License,